sparkistic/dynamic-game-services/README.md

 To use the library, simply extend the `GameServicesActivity` instead of `Activity` in your activity that first loads.
 This will automatically do some of the setup work to initialize with Google Play or Amazon game services.

+Note, if you are getting linking errors, you may need to reconfigure the build path of DynamicGameServices library to point to your location of GameCircleSDK and google-play-services_lib.
+Right-click the DynamicGameServices project name and select Build Path->Configure Build Path.
+On the left pane of the dialog box that pops up, select Android.
+Scroll all the way down on the right pane to where it says Library.
+If you see red Xs here, just click each of the problem libraries and remove them.
+Now click Add and one at a time add these two libraries (GameCircleSDK and google-play-services_lib) back in.
+Click OK and hopefully peace is restored to Earth.

 ### Game services methods

 *   `void unlockAchievement(String achievementId)`: unlocks the achievement with the given id (this should match the _name_ field in the ids.xml file).
 For example to unlock the achievement above use `unlockAchievement("you_escaped_mordor");`